DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/1_client_credentials.md

 ![](../images/1_client_screenshot.png)

-{{% notice note %}} By default an access token will contain claims about the scope, lifetime (nbf and exp), the client ID (client_id) and the issuer name (iss). {{% /notice %}}
+{{% notice note %}}
+By default an access token will contain claims about the scope, lifetime (nbf and exp), the client ID (client_id) and the issuer name (iss).
+{{% /notice %}}

 #### Authorization at the API
-Right now, the API accepts any access token issued by your identity server.
+Right now, the API accepts any access token issued by your IdentityServer.
 In this section, you will add an [Authorization Policy](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/policies?view=aspnetcore-6.0) to the API that will check for the presence of the "api1" scope in the access